How to make a fuel cell-powered RC car

 - Distilled water (local grocery store; $2.00)

-1.** Convert the RC Hummer from battery power to fuel cell power.
-Install the 5V DC to DC step up circuit with the PCB modified for 3.3V output.
-Connect a pair of 2mm banana connectors to the input terminals of the DC to DC step up PCB.
+1. Convert the RC Hummer from battery power to fuel cell power.
+Install the 5-volt DC-to-DC step up circuit with the PCB modified for 3.3-volt output.
+Connect a pair of 2-millimeter banana connectors to the input terminals of the DC-to-DC step up PCB.
 Connect the PCBs output to the positive (+) and negative (-) terminals of the Hummer’s battery box.

 2. Fill the gas storage cylinders with distilled water.
 Attach two 6-inch lengths of silicon tubing to the cylinders.
 Plug the other end of the hydrogen cylinder tubing into one of the tube stubs on the black terminal side of the fuel cell.
 Plug the other end of the oxygen cylinder tubing into one of the tube stubs on the red terminal side of the fuel cell.
 Attach two 2-inch lengths of tubing to the two remaining hydrogen side and oxygen side tube stubs.